prismatic-soda/prismatic-soda/README.md

-- gotta make sure the kids get fortnite smh
+- gotta make sure i pay the bills in the future somehow 😍